Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 The worse-case behavior of this implementation is also to queue all objects, but that is limited and could be implemented using one additional pointer per node, and no additional time overhead other than garbage collection.
 This approach is used fairly often.

 ### Link Inversion
 Heap traversal when memory is scarce is an area of research by itself.
 Over the years many approaches have been developed.
-One such approach uses link inversion: when one traverses a tree, two pointer keep track of one parent and one child, and the pointer in the parent to the child is inverted to point to the parent's parent.
+One such approach uses link inversion: when one traverses a tree, two pointer keep track of one parent and one child, and the pointer in the parent to the child is inverted to point to the parent's parent (the inverted links form a stack of parents).
 No extra memory is needed and no information is lost.
 An index in the parent may be needed to identify which of its child-pointers has been inverted.

+### Conclusion
+No ultimate conclusion is reached: mark and sweep are somewhat intertwined so a holistic approach must be taken.
 # Sweep
 Two situations must be distinguished: